Rahul4dev/BlocLog/README.md

 ## Getting Started

+### Project Setup

+To get started with this project,

+1. Clone the repository.
+2. navigate to aaharsutra-main `cd aaharsutra-main`.
-First, run the development server:
+3. First, run the development server:

 ```bash
 npm run dev